AI for Customer Service Automation: A 2024 Guide to Smarter Support

 - Chatbots: The most visible application, chatbots handle common inquiries, provide instant support, and route complex issues to human agents.
 They use Natural Language Processing (NLP) to understand and respond to customer input.

-- AI-Powered Knowledge Bases: These databases leverage AI to surface relevant information based on customer queries, making self-service more effective and reducing the need for human intervention.
+- AI-Powered Knowledge Bases: These databases AI to surface relevant information based on customer queries, making self-service more effective and reducing the need for human intervention.

 - Sentiment Analysis: AI can analyze customer interactions (text, voice) to identify underlying emotions.
 This allows for proactive interventions with unhappy customers and identifies areas for service improvement.